Gabinou/Codename_FireSaga/README.md

 The source code is made available with the GPLv3 [licence](https://gitlab.com/Gabinou/firesagamaker/-/blob/master/LICENCE_SRC.md).
 Please do not distribute compiled executables.

-The assets are distributed under the [CC BY-NC-ND 3.0 licence](https://gitlab.com/Gabinou/firesagamaker/-/blob/master/LICENCE_ASSETS.md).
-Please do not use assets for commercial purposes or distribute the assets if you modify them.
-Please provide credit if you use assets for non-commercial purposes.

 Third-Party software libraries are distributed according to their respective licences.

 ## Contributing